 Many companies understand the value of having their own mobile app.
 So there need to be more developers out there that are offering more affordable app solutions to serve these businesses.

-Mobile app development is a multi-skilled job role.
+Mobile app development is a multi-skilled job role (and also one of the most flexible jobs you can get!).
 You need to understand and implement coding.
 But you also need to have some UX design skills, creativity, and problem-solving skills too.

 In the past, the outlet for a lucrative career in artistry was only for the few.
 Nowadays, the world demands artists on a large scale, and there are so many avenues to choose from when thinking about becoming an artist.